-Dr. Callaway is a physician-scientist and internationally recognized expert in resuscitation research and clinical trials with over 450 peer-reviewed articles and chapters.
+An elected member of the National Academy of Medicine, Dr. Callaway is an internationally recognized expert in resuscitation research and clinical trials with over 450 peer-reviewed articles and chapters.
 His research support has come from NINDS, NHLBI, AHA, and NASA.
 His current research focuses on resuscitation medicine with emphasis on brain injury after cardiac arrest and translational research on the topic of resuscitation from sudden death.
 He has collaborated with pre-hospital care providers and emergency physicians to study acute cardiac interventions, developed a platform to study intensive care interventions, and worked with partners in rehabilitation to study neurological and functional outcomes after cardiac arrest.
 His work in pre-hospital care has led to international guidelines for acute monitoring and regionalization of care.
 He is now studying pharmacology of sleep and central control of metabolic rate in early phase clinical studies.

 Affiliations